-The archive material held by the University is unique and irreplaceable, so guidelines must be followed when consulting items in the university library to safeguard them.
+The archive material held by the University is unique and irreplaceable, so guidelines must be followed to safeguard items when consulting them in the university library.

 Handling instructions will be on display during your visit, and archives users will be made aware of their responsibilities when studying material from the collections in the designated Reading Area.
 The Archivist will be on hand to supervise you.

 Researchers will need to provide identification and will be asked to sign a visitors’ sheet to give contact details and to confirm that they will abide by the handling and using archives guidelines.
 Contact information provided on the visitors’ sheet will be only used in compliance with the Data Protection Act and any other relevant legislation.

 Visitors are asked to comply with any requests made by the Archivist or library staff.

 Material that is fragile or requires conservation will not be available to researchers.

 Anyone found deliberately damaging or defacing holdings will have access to material withdrawn.

 Readers intending to publish or reproduce documents held in the Archives must first seek the permission of the Archivist or library staff.

 Reproductions of archival material for private research and non-commercial purposes is usually made available via a Creative Commons licence.
 Images for digitised material can be found on our online catalogue.

 An access fee may be charged if Coventry University provides a reproduction of non-digitised material for publication.